Bismillaah Al-Hamdulillaah wa salatu wa salaamu ‘ala rasulullaah

 The Fitnah of the Khawaarij, by Shaikh Salih Ali-Shaykh

 The second point I want to clarify about the verse [ayah 7 of Soorat al-'Imran] is regarding the statement, As for those in whose hearts is deviation, they follow what is unspecific, unclear to them.
 Allah affirms here that it is possible for people to have deviation in their hearts.
-He first mentions, As for those in whose hearts is deviation, (before mentioning that they follow the unclear verses) meaning that the presence of these unspecific, unclear verses is not the cause of their deviation.
+He first mentions, As for those in whose hearts is deviation, (before mentioning that they follow the unclear verses) meaning that these unspecific, unclear verses is not the cause of their deviation.
 Rather, they already had a form of deviation within themselves, so they chose to follow only these unspecific verses.
-This happens often; someone with personal desires and misguidance searches for anything to use as proof to support his preconceived notions and what he’s already decided on.
+This happens often; someone with personal desires and misguiding searches for anything to use as proof to support his preconceived notions and what he’s already decided on.

 So, beware of having preconceived personal preferences in something and then afterwards you look to the evidences.
 Then you look in the Book for something to support and back what you have already decided on, what you already began to do, or perhaps to support the direction your group is taking, or for similar reasons.
 We warn against this.